 Applications for this grant are administered by the Institute of International Education (IIE) in New York.
 Further information on the program and application procedure are available at the website of the Institute of International Education (IIE).

-Applications must be submitted through the IIE's application system (Embark).
+Applications must be submitted through the IIE's application system.

-In addition to the IIE Embark online application procedure, applicants must submit up to five recent work samples in IIE’S Supplemental Materials Upload Portal.To do so, applicants have to create an account as required on this separate IIE platform.
-The work samples should have been published within the last 12 months.
+Upon notification in January, semi-finalists must submit five journalistic work samples for the review committee of Fulbright Germany.
+The work samples should have been published less than 12 months prior to the application deadline.
 Where possible, the samples should show the coherence between the applicant's previous work and the project to be pursued while in Germany.